dotnet/cli/Documentation/general/cli-ux-guidelines.md

 There are common options in the CLI that are reserved for certain concepts.
 The table below outlines those common options.
-If a command needs to accept the same options, it should use these and it must not override their semantics (e.g. use “--output” to mean something different or redefine what “-f” means for just that command).
+If a command needs to accept the same options, it should use these and it must not replace their semantics (e.g. use “--output” to mean something different or redefine what “-f” means for just that command).